bb-io/X.AI/README.md

 ## Before Setting Up

 Before you can connect and start using X.AI, ensure the following:
-1.You have an active [X.AI account](https://x.ai/) and API key.
+1. You have an active [X.AI account](https://x.ai/) and API key.
 Visit X.AI API Documentation for more details.
-2.You are logged into your Blackbird.io environment.
+2. You are logged into your Blackbird.io environment.

 ## Connecting

-1.Navigate to apps and search for X.AI.
+1. Navigate to apps and search for X.AI.
 If you cannot find X.AI then click Add App in the top right corner, select X.AI and add the app to your Blackbird environment.
-2.Click Add Connection to set up the integration.
+2. Click Add Connection to set up the integration.
-3.Name your connection for future reference e.g. 'My X.AI connection'.
+3. Name your connection for future reference e.g. 'My X.AI connection'.
-4.Enter your API key.
+4. Enter your API key.
 You can generate one in your X.AI account settings.
 Format: `xai-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.
-5.Click Connect to complete the setup.
+5. Click Connect to complete the setup.

 ## Actions

-1.Create Completion
+1. Create Completion
 Input Parameters:
 - Model: Choose from models like Claude 3.5, Claude Instant, etc.
 - Prompt: Text input to guide the model.